lachisholm/Data_Structure_Discovery/Overview.md

 loraperrychisholm@gmail.com

 Imagine a world of discovery!
-Welcome to my Tutorial, a possible gateway for you to learn about;
+Welcome to my Tutorial, a gateway for you to learn about;

 ![Linked list](gateway.jpg "Linked Lists")